Oregon: Ballot measures

 Oregon's constitution provides for ballot initiatives voted upon by the electorate in general.
 In the 2002 general election, Oregon voters approved a ballot measure to increase the state minimum wage automatically each year according to inflationary changes, which are measured by the consumer price index (CPI).
 In the 2004 general election, Oregon voters passed ballot measures banning same-sex marriage and restricting land use regulation.
 In the 2006 general election, voters restricted the use of eminent domain and extended the state's discount prescription drug coverage.

 In the 2020 general election, Oregon voters approved a ballot measure decriminalizing the possession of small quantities of street drugs such as cocaine and heroin, becoming the first state in the country to do so after the drugs were originally made illegal.
 The initiative has been described as a mixed success after three years of implementation, and calls for change arose.

 Drug overdose deaths continued to rise, in line with other states.
 Funds allocated to treatment and other services have apparently not increased the success of these alternate outcomes.
 In 2024, Governor Kotek signed a bill reversing the decriminalization component of the ballot measure while also expanding funding for drug treatment.

 In 2020 the state also approved a ballot measure to create a legal means of administering psilocybin for medicinal use, making it the first state in the country to legalize the drug.

 Federal representation

-Like all U.S. states, Oregon is represented by two senators.
-Following the 1980 census, Oregon had five congressional districts.
-After Oregon was admitted to the Union, it began with a single member in the House of Representatives (La Fayette Grover, who served in the 35th U.S. Congress for less than a month).
+Like all U.S. states, Oregon is represented by two senators and currently has six representatives.
+After Oregon was admitted to the Union, it began with a single member in the House of Representatives, La Fayette Grover, who served in the 35th U.S. Congress for less than a month.
 Congressional apportionment increased the size of the delegation following the censuses of 1890, 1910, 1940, and 1980.
-Following the 2020 census, Oregon gained a sixth congressional seat.
-It was filled in the 2022 Congressional Elections.
-A detailed list of the past and present Congressional delegations from Oregon is available.
+Following the 2020 census, Oregon gained a sixth congressional seat, filled in the 2022 congressional elections.
+A detailed list of the past and present congressional delegations from Oregon is available.

 The U.S. District Court for the District of Oregon hears federal cases in the state.
 The court has courthouses in Portland, Eugene, Medford, and Pendleton.
 Also in Portland is the federal bankruptcy court, with a second branch in Eugene.
-Oregon (among other western states and territories) is in the 9th Court of Appeals.
+Oregon, among other western states and territories, is in the 9th Court of Appeals.
 One of the court's meeting places is at the Pioneer Courthouse in downtown Portland, a National Historic Landmark built in 1869.